jmLu/Regression-Modeling-of-House-Prices/README.md

 * do cross validation for each candidate models
 * predict house prices of test data using each candidate models
 * choose the final model by comparing adjust R-square, MSE of train data, PRESS, MSE of cross-validation, MSE of test data
-* analyze the final model by checking the estimated coefficients, residual plots, qq plot and outlier and influential points.
+* analyze the final model by checking the estimated coefficients, residual plots, qq plot, outlier and influential points.

 ## Technologies
 * R version: 3.5.2